Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/README.md

 <img src= "http://sportspagedfw.com/wp-content/uploads/2013/03/SMU-Logo1.jpg">
 </p>

+#### Documentation

+- To run the source code, set the working directory to the root directory of this project, "Case Study 1".
+Enter `source("Analysis/analysis.r")` into the R console and the code will run. `analysis.r` is linked to the gathering of data, tidying/cleaning data, and merging data r files and thus can simply be executed from one single file, analysis.r.
+Alternatively, the source code can be executed in the Rmd file as well; note: the working directory should be set to the root node.

 #### Data Source
 - Load the Gross Domestic Product data for the 190 ranked countries in this data set: https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FGDP.csv

 - Load the educational data from this data set: https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv

+- The final cleaned/merged data frame is located in the `Data` subdirectory: [TidyData.csv](https://github.com/Tsmith5151/DataScience-SMU/blob/master/DoingDataScience/Case%20Study%201/Data/TidyData.csv)

 #### Task: Tidy, Merge, and Perform Statistical Analysis
 - Merge the data based on the country shortcode.
 How many of the IDs match?